KoBeWi/Metroidvania-System/README.md

 ![](Media/EditorPreviewLayer.png)

 You can change current layer either on the side-bar or using Q/E keys (physical).

-You can pan the map view using Middle Mouse Button.
+You can pan the map view using Middle Mouse Button; the Recenter View button on the sidebar moves you to (0, 0) in case you get lost (the canvas is infinite).
+In top-left corner of the map view you can see the coordinates of the hovered cell.

 #### Room Layout mode